What Is Scoliosis?

 In a healthy spine, kyphosis refers to the normal outward curve of the spine, which is mostly in the thoracic region.
 In an abnormal spine, kyphosis can be used to refer to an overly curved upper back, clinically known as “Hyperkyphosis”.

-In a healthy spine, lordosis refers to the natural inward curves of both the cervical and lumbar regions.
+Lordosis refers to the natural inward curves of both the cervical and lumbar regions in a healthy spine.
 In an abnormal spine, lordosis may refer to the abnormal extreme curvature of the lower back inward, clinically known as “hyperlordosis”.

 Because these can be confusing terminologies, especially since these terms are used interchangeably, but with vastly different meanings, a graphic below explains the definitions in varying cases: